groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/digital/xlsx.en.md

 platform_tag: "net"

 ############################# Head ############################
-head_title: "Fortify XLSX Against Alterations Using C# Applications"
+head_title: "Protect XLSX by digital certificates via C#"
 head_description: "Leverage C# applications with GroupDocs.Signature to safeguard XLSX documents with digital certificates."

 ############################# Header ############################
-title: "Secure XLSX with Digital Certificates via C#"
+title: "Secure XLSX with digital certificates"
 description: "Protect the integrity of your business documents by sealing them with digital certificates using the robust features of GroupDocs.Signature for .NET.
 We offer versatile solutions to mark and secure your documents."
 subtitle: "GroupDocs.Signature for .NET"